wassupjay/wassupjay/README.md

 Currently, my focus is on designing intelligent agent architectures that combine LLM reasoning, structured retrieval pipelines, and real-time data to deliver scalable, reliable, and high-impact AI systems.

 🛠 Open to
-AI Engineering
+AI/ML Engineering,
-Agentic System Development
+Agentic System Development,
 Full-Stack Generative AI Roles

 Driven by curiosity and collaboration, I’m always looking to contribute to innovative products that move AI technology forward.